chef/chef-web-docs/content/api_chef_server.md

 <tbody>
 <tr class="odd">
 <td><code>200</code></td>
 <td>OK.
 The request was successful.
-Required recipe is enabled, a path to a recipe is defined and a recipe exists at the path location.</td>
+Required recipe is enabled, a path to a recipe is defined, and a recipe exists at the path location.</td>
 </tr>
 <tr class="even">
 <td><code>401</code></td>